peterhinch/micropython-vs1053/SYNCHRONOUS.md

 been tested on an ESP8266 and ESP32.
 It will play 128Kbps and VBR MP3 files with the CPU running at stock frequency.

+CD quality audio may be achieved using FLAC files.
+Owing to the data rates a Pyboard host is required.
+The supplied plugin is necessary.

 # 2. Wiring

 Pin numbers and the SPI bus ID may be changed to suit different platforms.
 The